PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-07 20:27:42
+Last updated: 2024-04-07 20:28:15
-Random Quote: I am one far more accustomed to demanding answers, fool, than to giving them. - Thor
+Random Quote: What Colonel Sanders is to chicken, Saul Goodman is to the law. - Saul Goodman